lindseyc/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/describing_scatter_plots.rst

 Describing Scatter Plots
 ========================

-Question: Match each scatter plot to each description.
+In this section you will learn how to identify the relationship between variables within scatterplots.
+These are the **explanatory** and the **explained** variable that were by defined earlier in the:ref:`scatterplots section<scatter_plots>`.
+The following activities ask you to examine the scatterplots pictured and then match them with their description.

 .. image:: figures/mult_choice_plots.png
       :align: center
       :alt: Scatterplots labeled A through F.

-1. The explanatory variable (x) is age in years and the explained variable (y) is the annual salary for a sample of working adults between the ages of 18 and 65.
-     ::Answer: Bottom Left.
-Most adults make more money as they get older, but there are many other factors, like education and career that also impact salary.

 .. mchoice:: identify_scatterplot_1

    The explanatory variable (x) is age in years and the explained variable (y) is the annual salary for a sample of working adults between the ages of 18 and 65.

   - E

     + Correct: Most adults make more money as they get older, but there are many other factors, like education and career that also impact salary.

   - A

-     - Incorrect: fill.
+    - Incorrect

   - D

+    - Incorrect

+  - F

-     - Incorrect: fill.
+    - Incorrect

-2. The explanatory variable (x) is the mean commute time in minutes and the explained variable (y) is height in inches for a sample of employees at a small company.

-   ::Answer: Bottom Right.
-There’s no real relationship between height and
-     commute time.

 .. mchoice:: identify_scatterplot_2

    The explanatory variable (x) is the mean commute time in minutes and the explained variable (y) is height in inches for a sample of employees at a small company.

   - F

     + Correct: There’s no real relationship between height and commute time.

   - A

-     - Incorrect: fill.
+    - Incorrect

   - D

-     - Incorrect: fill.
+    - Incorrect

   - B

-     - Incorrect: fill.
+    - Incorrect

-3. The explanatory variable (x) is the month of the year, starting in January, and the explained variable (y) is the mean temperature for that month for St. Louis, Missouri which has cold winters and warm summers.

-   ::Answer: Middle left.
-Cold winters and warm summers means smaller values
-     close to the end points 1 = January and 12 = December, and higher temperatures in the middle.

 .. mchoice:: identify_scatterplot_3

    The explanatory variable (x) is the month of the year, starting in January, and the explained variable (y) is the mean temperature for that month for St. Louis, Missouri which has cold winters and warm summers.

   - C

     + Correct: Cold winters and warm summers means smaller values close to the end points 1 = January and 12 = December, and higher temperatures in the middle.

   - A

-     - Incorrect: fill.
+    - Incorrect

   - D

-     - Incorrect: fill.
+    - Incorrect

   - B

-     - Incorrect: fill.
+    - Incorrect

-4. The explanatory variable (x) is the city miles per gallon and the explained variable (y) is the highway miles per gallon for a sample of cars.

-   ::Answer: Top Right.
-Cars with higher city mpg also have higher highway
-     mpg.

 .. mchoice:: identify_scatterplot_4

    The explanatory variable (x) is the city miles per gallon and the explained variable (y) is the highway miles per gallon for a sample of cars.

   - C

-     - Incorrect: fill.
+    - Incorrect

   - A

-     - Incorrect: fill.
+    - Incorrect

   - D

-     - Incorrect: fill.
+    - Incorrect

   - B

     + Correct: Cars with higher city mpg also have higher highway mpg.

-5. The explanatory variable (x) is the number of hours after e-coli has been introduced to a petri dish and the explained variable (y) is the estimated number of e-coli cells after t hours.
-The number of cells doubles about every 20 minutes.

-   ::Answer: Top left.
-Because the number of cells is doubling, the change
-     every 20 minutes at the beginning of the experiment is small compared to the change every 20 minutes at the end of the experiment when there are much more cells dividing.

 .. mchoice:: identify_scatterplot_5

    The explanatory variable (x) is the number of hours after e-coli has been introduced to a petri dish and the explained variable (y) is the estimated number of e-coli cells after t hours.
 The number of cells doubles about every 20 minutes.

   - C

-     - Incorrect: fill.
+    - Incorrect

   - A

     + Correct: Because the number of cells is doubling, the change every 20 minutes at the beginning of the experiment is small compared to the change every 20 minutes at the end of the experiment when there are much more cells dividing.

   - D

-     - Incorrect: fill.
+    - Incorrect

   - B

-     - Incorrect: fill.
+    - Incorrect

-6. The explanatory variable (x) is the years of driving experience and the explained variable (y) is the insurance premium paid for a sample of drivers.

-   ::Answer: Middle Right.
-Drivers with more driving experience are considered
-     safer, so they pay smaller premiums.
-Similarly, drivers with less driving experience are considered riskier and pay greater premiums.

 .. mchoice:: identify_scatterplot_6

   The explanatory variable (x) is the years of driving experience and the explained variable (y) is the insurance premium paid for a sample of drivers.

   - C

-      - Incorrect: fill.
+    - Incorrect

   - A

-      - Incorrect: fill.
+    - Incorrect:

   - D

     + Correct: Drivers with more driving experience are considered safer, so they pay smaller premiums.
 Similarly, drivers with less driving experience are considered riskier and pay greater premiums.

   - B

-      - Incorrect: fill.

-.. mchoice:: mc-ex-2

-   Which colors are found in the rainbow?

-   - Red

-     + Yes, red is a correct rainbow color.

-   - White

-     - White is not a color found in a rainbow.

-   - Blue

-     + Yes, blue is a correct rainbow color.

-   - Grey
+    - Incorrect

-     - Grey is not a color found in a rainbow.

 When describing the shape of the scatter plot and the relationship between the explanatory and explained variable, there are three